Skip to content

 Now lets setup your RTL-SDR receiver.

-By using a R820T2 based RTL-SDR receiver everything should work out of the box thanks to the dump1090-mutability package installed on the RPI in Step 5.
+By using a R820T2 based RTL-SDR receiver everything should work out of the box thanks to the readsb or dump1090-mutability package installed on the RPI in Step 5.

 Now lets verify that the receiver works.